-In 2013-14 the cost of electricity for our street lighting was about £2.1 million.
-Savings of almost £400,000 a year are expected and by reducing our carbon emissions the street lighting element of the carbon tax paid to the government by will be cut by 28 per cent.
+The cost of electricity for our street lighting was about £2.1 million.
+Final savings of almost £400,000 a year are expected and by reducing our carbon emissions the street lighting element of the carbon tax paid to the government will be cut by 28 per cent.

-There are over 62,000 street and footway lights in North Yorkshire and we are responsible for around 50,000 of them.
-The remaining 12,000 lights belong to borough, district or parish councils (with the exception of Hambleton) and are not affected by this scheme.
+There are over 62,000 street and footway lights in North Yorkshire and we are responsible for just over 50,000 of them.
+The remaining 12,000 lights belong to borough, district or parish councils (with the exception of Hambleton) and were not affected by the scheme.

-The part-night lighting scheme commenced in Harrogate and Knaresborough in August 2012 followed by Scarborough and Hambleton in 2013.
-The programme will continue into Richmondshire in 2014 and extend through the rural areas of Harrogate and Scarborough, into Ryedale, Craven, Selby and the rest of the county until completion in 2016.
+The part-night lighting scheme commenced in Harrogate and Knaresborough in August 2012, followed by Scarborough and Hambleton in 2013.
+The programme continued into Richmondshire in 2014 and extended through the rural areas of Harrogate, Scarborough and Ryedale.
+Craven and Selby districts were the last areas to be incorporated and were completed in March 2016.

 We will ensure that crime, disorder and road safety issues are considered before decisions are made.
 The scheme is monitored and we are committed to respond to any alert by the police to rises in relevant crime in areas where part-night lighting has been introduced.
 To date, the police have not asked for any lights to be reviewed.